PostGIS Geometry Types

 - In the pgAdmin window right-click on the mixed table and select View/Edit Data > All Rows to confirm that the INSERT statement executed properly.

-At some point in this lesson you probably thought to yourself, "This is fine, but what if I want to see the geometries?"
-That is the focus of the next part of the lesson where we will use the third-party application Quantum GIS (QGIS) to view our PostGIS data.
+At some point in this lesson, you probably thought to yourself, "This is fine, but what if I want to see the geometries?"
+Well, you can get a quick look at the geometries returned by a query in pgAdmin by clicking on the "eye" icon that appears on the right side of the geometry column header.
+But you'll likely want to go beyond this, for example, to utilize your geometries in the context of other data layers.
+That is the focus of the next part of the lesson, where we will use the third-party application Quantum GIS (QGIS) to view our PostGIS data.